 - A certified KonMari Consultant – trained and mentored by world-famous tidying expert and best-selling author Marie Kondo.

 - An entrepreneur specialized in Sustainable Behavioral Change – for 8+ years.

 - A passionate Maker & Multi Potential for about 39 years.

 Learn more on linkedIn.

-YOUR HOST: Delia Wieser, founder of Mama Matters
+YOUR HOST: Delia Wieser, Co-founder of Mama Matters

 Delia Wieser is a mother and experienced trend & innovation professional.
 After giving birth to her son, she learned that taking care of her baby starts with taking care of herself.
 She founded Mama Matters in 2018 together with Katharina Griesbacher to raise awareness on the importance of self-care in motherhood because: When a baby is born, so is a mother.

 Mama Matters empowers mothers to practice more self-care with its own line of natural textile & cosmetic products.
 Its hero product is a Starter Kit into Motherhood, consisting of 8 essentials mothers need to stay healthy & happy in the first weeks after giving birth.